awsdocs/aws-encryption-sdk-docs/doc_source/migrate-commitment-policy.md

 In version 1\.7\.*x*, the `EncryptionSDKClient` constructor requires the `CommitmentPolicy.ForbidEncryptAllowDecrypt` enumerated value\.
 Beginning in version 2\.0\.*x*, the commitment policy argument is optional and the default value is `CommitmentPolicy.RequireEncryptRequireDecrypt`\.

 This example uses the new `EncryptionSDKClient` constructor and sets the commitment policy to the 1\.7\.*x* default value\.
 The constructor instantiates a client that represents the AWS Encryption SDK\.
 When you call the `encrypt`, `decrypt`, or `stream` methods on this client, they enforce the commitment policy that you set\.
-This example also uses the new constructor for the `StrictAwsKmsMasterKeyProvider` class, which specifies AWS KMS CMKs when encrypting and decrypting\.
+This example also uses the new constructor for the `StrictAwsKmsMasterKeyProvider` class, which specifies AWS KMS keys when encrypting and decrypting\.

 For a complete example, see [set\_commitment\.py](https://github.com/aws/aws-encryption-sdk-python/blob/master/examples/src/set_commitment.py)\.